Indexation policy

 How does indexation based on market-derived price indexation work?

 The new indexation method arrives at an indexation rate on the basis of market-derived price indexation, as established by Statistics Netherlands (Centraal Bureau voor de Statistiek), subject to a maximum of 5%.
 The average of two years is taken when calculating this indexation rate, which means that the high inflation rate of 2022 will be used in calculations for two years.
-This is expected to have a positive effect on pension indexation in 2023 too.
+This has a positive effect on pension indexation in 2023 too.
 The policy above will apply until Shell implements the new Pensions Act in the Netherlands (which will be by 1 January 2027 at the latest).

-- Employees in active employment who joined Shell before 1 July 2013
+• Employees in active employment who joined Shell before 1 July 2013

-- Partner’s pension
+• Partner’s pension

 This increase applies until your former partner’s original retirement date.

-- Orphans’ pension
+• Orphans’ pension

-- Invalidity pension
+• Invalidity pension

 The salary on the basis of which we calculate your pension is increased by the indexation rate on an annual basis.
 We redetermine the WAO/WIA reduction on the basis of data we receive from the Institute for Employee Benefit Schemes (Uitvoeringsinstituut Werknemersverzekeringen (UWV)).